ShuklaPrashant21/Machine-Learning-Projects/README.md

-# Pandas_Learning
+# Pandas_PCA_Learning
-Learning Pandas basics from kaggle dataset
+Learning Pandas basics and PCA technique for dimension reduction on kaggle dataset.